piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

 #### Parameters usage

-Sometimes arguments can be very long and thus very hard to read, so to simplify you can use parameters.
+Sometimes arguments can be very long and thus, very hard to read, so in order to facilitate you can use parameters.

 ```yml
 tags: